 There is no right or wrong answer to this.
 The answer is determined by the complexity of the product or service.
 It’s natural for people to prefer to work with those they know, like, and trust.
 Therefore, you can use live-action videos to add a human element to your video and create an emotional connection.
 But when it comes to data, statistics, analysis, configuration, and data – live-action videos don’t always cut it.

 The more visuals you use, the stronger and faster your reaction will be.
 Emotions contribute to user engagement, which in turn leads to information retention.
-That’s why we recommend using a motion graphics video in order to reinforce this type of information and enhance memory retention.
+That’s why we recommend using motion graphics in order to reinforce this type of information and enhance memory retention.

 Of course, you could always combine the two by overlaying stats and numbers on the live footage (see example below).
 Such an approach would definitely produce a more entertaining and easy-to-follow video.